wuyichen24/kafka-definitive-guide/docs/kafka_connect.md

 ## General Setup
 ### Step 1: Install Zookeeper And Kafka
 ### Step 2: Setup The Directory for Connector Plugins
-- For connecting with a certain data store, you may use specific connector plugins.
+- For connecting with a certain data store, you may use a specific connector plugin.
 For loading those connector plugins, you have to create a directory.
   ```bash
   mkdir <kafka_root_directory>/plugins
   ```